Introduction to the Gluten-Free, Casein-Free, Soy-Free Diet

 - Organic does not mean gluten and casein free.
 Organic refers to how the product was grown.

 - This diet requires that all sources of gluten, casein, and soy be removed no matter how high or low the content is.
-Unfortunately, this diet does not allow even small amounts of casein and gluten to be consumed.
+Unfortunately, this means you cannot allow your child to consume even small amounts of casein and gluten.
 The body will react to the proteins no matter how much is ingested.

 - The ultimate goal is a healthier, whole foods diet free of these large proteins.